Annunciator panel

-An annunciator panel, also known in some aircraft as the Centralized Warning Panel (CWP) or Caution Advisory Panel (CAP), is a group of lights used as a central indicator of status of equipment or systems in an aircraft, industrial process, building or other installation.
-Usually, the annunciator panel includes a main warning lamp or audible signal to draw the attention of operating personnel to the annunciator panel for abnormal events or condition.
+An annunciator panel, also known in some aircraft as the Centralized Warning Panel (CWP) or Caution Advisory Panel (CAP), is a group of lights used as a central indicator of the status of equipment or systems in an aircraft, industrial process, building or other installation.
+Usually, the annunciator panel includes a main warning lamp or audible signal to draw the attention of operating personnel to the annunciator panel for abnormal events or conditions.

 Aviation

 In the aircraft industry, annunciator panels are groupings of annunciator lights that indicate status of the aircraft's subsystems.
 The lights are usually accompanied with a test switch, which when pressed illuminates all the lights to confirm they are in working order.
 More advanced modern aircraft replaces these with the integrated electronic Engine Indicating and Crew Alerting System or Electronic Centralised Aircraft Monitor.

 An aviation annunciator panel will have a test switch to check for burned out lamps.
-Indicator lights are grouped together by their associated systems into various panels of lights.
+Indicator lights are grouped by their associated systems into various panels of lights.

 Lamp colours are normally given the following meanings: